Powerlearnproject/se-assignment-day-2-git-and-github-Sharlyne-ben/README.md

 ## Explore the role of pull requests in the GitHub workflow.
 How do they facilitate code review and collaboration, and what are the typical steps involved in creating and merging a pull request?

+Pull Requests are used to propose changes to the main branch.
+They facilitate code review and collaboration by allowing others to review, comment on, and approve changes before merging.

+Creating a Pull Request:Push your branch to GitHub.Open a pull request from your branch to the main branch.Review and merge once approved.

 ## Discuss the concept of "forking" a repository on GitHub.
 How does forking differ from cloning, and what are some scenarios where forking would be particularly useful?

 Forking creates a personal copy of someone else's repository on your GitHub account.
 It allows you to experiment without affecting the original repository.